 How does one spot these companies that fail to take SMS seriously?
 This becomes very easy when you are an SMS inspector.
 As you make your rounds, ask employees questions about:

 - What is an SMS?

 - What is your role in the SMS?

 - Have you participated in SMS training within the past year or 18 months?

 For SMS implementations with substandard performance, the inspector will be met largely with blank stares.
 How does an outsider point out observations of toxic safety cultures without upsetting those operators who are earnestly implementing an SMS?

 Without a doubt, some operators need some "tough love" to get them on board with implementing an SMS that aligns with ICAO's intentions.
-Too often, we witness inconsistencies with regulatory audit findings and the results from standards bodies, such as IATA and IS-BAO.
+Too often, we witness inconsistencies between regulatory audit findings and the results from standards bodies, such as IATA and IS-BAO.
 These inconsistencies must be dealt with as an industry in order to maintain faith in the process and to ensure that ALL operators are expected to conform to the same standards.